VU-Programming/OOFP-repls/README.md

 ```

 ## MultiSets
-A multiset is like a set, but allows for duplicates.
+A multiset is a mathematical structure which is like a set, but allows for duplicates.
 The number of instances of an element, `x` in a multiset `a` is
  called
  its *multiplicity*, written   <code>m<sub>a</sub>(x) </code>.
 For example, in the multiset `{ a, a, a, b, a }`, `a
  ` has a multiplicity of 4, and `b